 With Injection Stretch Blowmolding (ISB), the molten plastic is formed through a die into a hot, hollow plastic tube called a parison that is lowered between the two mold parts that close on the form.
 Air is forced inside the cavity and forces the softened plastic into the desired mold shape.
 The completed part is then trimmed and removed from the machine.
 Examples of ISB containers are UN tighthead bottles and Jerrycans, and PP or HDPE household, food and chemical bottles and jars.

 For more information on which product is right for you, please contact one of our Packaging Specialists.
-Illing Company is dedicated to Packaging Your Vision.
+Illing Packaging is dedicated to Packaging Your Vision.

 Injection Molding Terms